JustinLove/sqrl_cmd/README.md

-  sqrlcmd generate [FILENAME]  # generate a new id, and save to FILENAME sqrlcmd help [COMMAND]       # Describe available commands or one specific co... sqrlcmd keys                 # print the effective keys given all options sqrlcmd post URL             # Query server status with no command sqrlcmd sign URL             # Print the signed request
+  sqrlcmd generate [FILENAME]  # generate a new id, and save to FILENAME sqrlcmd help [COMMAND]       # Describe available commands or one specific co... sqrlcmd keys                 # print the effective keys given all options sqrlcmd query URL            # Query server status sqrlcmd sign URL             # Print the signed request

 Options: